Yep, that’s right – Tower Records still exists!

 Tower Records, Shibuya is actually one of the biggest music retail outlets in the world.
-The nine story shop is approximately 5,000 square meters (53,820 square feet)!
+The nine-story shop is approximately 5,000 square meters (53,820 square feet)!

 The fact that there is Tower Records in Tokyo, when most of the stores were forced to close their doors a decade ago, is due to the forces of Japanese music culture along with the history of Tower itself.

-The history of Tower Records spans the globe and half a century – you can find a wealth of information online and in print, and there’s even a recent documentary movie that chronicles its rise and fall:
+The history of Tower Records spans the globe and half a century – you can find a wealth of information online and in print, and there’s even a documentary that chronicles its rise and fall: